amirholakoo/IOMS/README.md

 - If you get `CommandError` or `ModuleNotFoundError`, check your folder structure and `__init__.py` files.
 - Use `python manage.py help` to discover all commands.
 - For bulk data, use `--count` or similar arguments if available.
+- **For inventory sync**: Ensure your SQLite database file exists and is accessible.
+- **For SMS testing**: Ensure SMS server is running and hardware is connected.
 - If you add a new command, document it in this section for the next developer!

 ---